 It’s time for a little relaxation!
 Today is yours to hike, explore, or just enjoy the onsen.
 In the afternoon, we’ll head down to the festival grounds to poke around (and through) the ice sculptures. ^_^

 After breakfast, we bid adieu to Lake Shikotsu and hop on an express train along the south Hokkaido coast to Hakodate.
-Our first stop will be the iconic Onuma Park, where you can explore mountains and forests along a series of islands on a frozen lake.
-You may even have the chance to do a little ice fishing (no, really)!
+Our first stop will be waterfront’s Kanemori Warehouse area, where you can sample some of the beloved local goodies such as “Snaffles” (trust us, they’re great!) and Japan’s most legendary Gelato.
 In the evening, we’ll check in to our Hakodate hotel and head out for a late dinner.

 Day 9: Hakodate!